Parksybil/Collect-Crypto-Dust/README.md

 # Collect Crypto Dust Script

-This script processes Ethereum and L2 transactions for multiple wallets, sending funds to a specified recipient address.
+This script processes Ethereum and Layer 2 (L2) transactions for multiple wallets, sending funds to a specified recipient address.
 It fetches the current gas price dynamically and adjusts the gas limit based on the transaction estimation.

 ## Prerequisites